NickBot-dev/Creating-VMs-Azure/README.md

 - Create a Resource Group
 - Create a Windows 10 Virtual Machine (VM) and select the previously created Resource Group.
 Allow VM to create a new Virtual Network (Vnet) and Subnet
 - Create a Linux (Ubuntu) VM and select the previously created Resource Group and Virtual Network.
 The Windows and Linux Virtual Networks MUST BE THE SAME
-- Specify Credentials, check Licensing Agreement and click "Review and Create"
+- Specify Credentials, check Licensing Agreement and click "Review + Create"

 <h2>Deployment and Configuration Steps</h2>